 Let’s face it — some days we don’t really feel like going out to take photos.
-Weather, kids, work, chores, projects…the list goes on.
-The list of excuses, because really that’s what they are.
+Weather, kids, work, chores, projects … the list goes on.
+It’s a list of excuses, because really, that’s what they are.
 All of these things take us away from our passion, our hobby and even our photography work if it’s a job for us.

 I came across a quote in a book I’m reading and this passage struck me as kind of perfect for all of us at times.

 “Creativity begins with an impulse, but it is the practice that hones the form.
 Having a creative practice makes the time, space and energy — a routine over time — that is necessary to formulate a creation.
 Making creativity a routine practice can assist you in overcoming resistance to your own creative impulses.
 Rather than becoming bogged down in trying to create something specific or achieve a certain outcome, simply begin the practice and engage the energy that arrives.
 Take the photo, write the sentence, move the body, sing the note, press the piano key, moisten the paintbrush, plant the seed; begin.” –@tamilynnkent